ali-raheem/MacPi/README.md

 ## Todo

-* iptables to forward/NAT traffic
+* use iptables to forward/NAT traffic to allow bridging
 * IPv6
 * Use SPI screen and buttons on raspberry pi